-IDB Invest's current outstanding exposure for guarantees was \$73.9 million as of June 30, 2021 (\$107.3 million as of December 31, 2020).
-The maximum potential exposure, which represents the amounts that could be lost under the guarantees in the event the full guaranteed loan disbursed and there were a total default by the guaranteed party without taking into consideration possible recoveries under recourse provisions or from collateral held or pledged, amounted to \$96.5 million as of June 30, 2021 (\$156.8 million as of December 31, 2020).
-The allowance for losses on guarantees is \$6.6 million as of June 30, 2021 and is recorded in Payables and other liabilities in the balance sheets (\$17.5 million as of December 31, 2020).
+IDB Invest's current outstanding exposure for guarantees was \$70.9 million as of September 30, 2021 (\$107.3 million as of December 31, 2020).
+The maximum potential exposure, which represents the amounts that could be lost under the guarantees in the event the full guaranteed loan disbursed and there were a total default by the guaranteed party without taking into consideration possible recoveries under recourse provisions or from collateral held or pledged, amounted to \$84.9 million as of September 30, 2021 (\$156.8 million as of December 31, 2020).
+As of September 30, 2021, the allowance for losses on guarantees is \$4.1 million (\$17.5 million as of December 31, 2020), and guarantees issued and recorded at fair value amounted to \$1.1 million, both are recorded in Payables and other liabilities in the balance sheets.
+The net unrealized losses on guarantees issued and recorded at fair value for the nine months ended September 30, 2021 were \$1.1 million recorded in Gain/ (loss) from changes in fair value on non-trading portfolios and foreign exchange transactions, net.